 Occupational therapists (OTs) use many techniques to help people learn or re-learn to carry out the activities of daily living, such as eating, dressing, writing, cooking, and going to work.
 They work with people whose functioning is impaired by physical or mental illness, by injury, or by old age or developmental disabilities.
 OTs evaluate functional skills, train people to do such things as dress or drive a car in a new way, identify barriers to meaningful activities, and help people adapt activities or use adapted equipment to achieve self sufficiency.

 The largest number of jobs was in hospitals.
 Other major employers were offices of other health practitioners (including offices of occupational therapists), public and private educational services, and nursing care facilities.
 Some occupational therapists were employed by home health care services, outpatient care centers, offices of physicians, individual and family services, community care facilities for the elderly, and government agencies.

-Employment of occupational therapists is projected to grow 24 percent from 2016 to 2026, much faster than the average for all occupations.
-Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities, such as Alzheimer’s disease, cerebral palsy, autism, or the loss of a limb.
+Employment of occupational therapists is projected to grow 17 percent from 2020 to 2030, much faster than the average for all occupations, according to the BLS.